VILLASframework/documentation/node/Configuration.md

 ## stats (float) {#node-config-stats}

-`stats` specifies the rate in which statistics about the actives paths will be printed to the screen.
+Specifies the rate in which statistics about the actives paths will be periodically printed to the screen.

 Setting this value to 5, will print 5 lines per second.

 A line of includes information such as:

   - Source and Destination of path
   - Messages received
   - Messages sent